 Indentation in the border of a solid lung mass (thought to represent a nutrient/feeding vessel) and is suggestive of a bronchial carcinoma.

-The sign is not pathognomonic of bronchial carcinoma being observed in other conditions, such as granulomatous infections.
+The sign is not pathognomonic of bronchial carcinoma being observed in other conditions, such as granulomatous infections or benign processes such as bronchial adenoma.
 The sign as a differentiating utility is limited.

 History of the Rigler notch sign